Quick Facts About Asbestos Cement Sheets

 Diseases Asbestos Cement Sheets Can Cause

-Manufacturing and working with asbestos cement sheets may lead to asbestos exposure and lead to diseases such as mesothelioma, lung cancer, asbestosis and other health problems.
+Manufacturing and working with asbestos cement sheets may lead to asbestos exposure.
+Exposure causes diseases such as mesothelioma, lung cancer, asbestosis and other health problems.

 Manufacturing and working with asbestos cement sheets may lead to asbestos exposure.
 A 2022 research study found that 52.4% of samples from asbestos cement sheet factories across Vietnam contained asbestos dust in the air.